Comparison Guide

 Fractional CTO vs Consultant

 Both provide technical expertise.
 But the engagement model is completely different.
 Here is how to decide which you need.
+You might also want to compare a fractional CTO vs a technical advisor.

 Quick Comparison